moneyhub/fullstack-interview-task/README.md

 ### Existing routes
 We have provided a series of routes

-Holdings - localhost:8081
+Investments - localhost:8081
-`/holdings` get all holdings
+`/investments` get all investments
-`/holdings/:userId` get holdings for a user `/holdings/export` expects a csv formatted text input as the body
+`/investments/:id` get an investment record by id `/investments/export` expects a csv formatted text input as the body

 Financial Companies - localhost:8082
 `/companies` get all companies details `/companies/:id` get company by id

 Admin - localhost:8083
-`/user/:id` get users holdings
+`/investments/:id` get an investment record by id